 What is a “Food Desert?”

-This lack of access could be a result of many factors.
-For some communities, healthy food isn’t available.
-There may not be a grocery store within 10 or 20 miles and food is often purchased from fast food restaurants or convenience stores where many items are highly processed and have lower nutritional value than fresh produce.
-In some cases, healthy food may be technically available but not accessible.
-There may be a grocery store nearby but without public transportation or a car, 5 miles isn’t much different than 20 miles.
-Even a grocery store a mile away can be inaccessible if there are no sidewalks, if neighborhood crime is a concern, or if a disability prevents someone from walking that distance.
-Affordability can also create barriers to food access.
-According to a report on food access by the US Department of Agriculture, it isn’t only the cost of an item that determines affordability but the “price of a particular food and the relative price of alternative or substitute foods.
-Affordability of food is also impacted by the budget constraints faced by consumers, who must consider not only the prices of different foods to meet their food needs, but also the prices of other necessities.”
-If there are only a few dollars left after paying for rent, utilities, and transportation to work, the pennies saved from buying fruit snacks instead of fruit (or a hamburger instead of a salad) become a lot more valuable.
+Affordability: It isn’t only the cost of an item that determines affordability but the “price of a particular food and the relative price of alternative or substitute foods.
+Affordability of food is also impacted by the budget constraints faced by consumers, who must consider not only the prices of different foods to meet their food needs but also the prices of other necessities.”4 If there are only a few dollars left after paying for rent, utilities, and transportation to work, the pennies saved from buying fruit snacks instead of fruit (or a hamburger instead of a salad) become a lot more valuable.

 Although many rural communities are agriculture based, residents of those communities may still live in a food desert due to a lack of supermarkets that sell fresh produce.

-According to the National Resource Council food deserts can be found in urban and rural areas alike, but there are some demographic characteristics that are likely to be present.
-The NRC’s analysis found that race and income levels are significantly related to food deserts.
-In the study, Hispanic populations had one-third less access to chain supermarkets than non-Hispanic populations, and lower-income neighborhoods overall had less access than middle- and upper-income neighborhoods.
+Race and Income: The NRC’s analysis found that race and income levels are significantly related to food deserts.
+In the study, Hispanic populations had one-third less access to chain supermarkets than non-Hispanic populations, and lower-income neighborhoods overall had less access than middle- and upper-income neighborhoods.7

 Several of MHP Salud’s Community Health Worker Programs emphasize the importance of a healthy diet.